← Back to 史記

 西

-In this year, he formulated and said, 'I have ascended the position for thirteen years until now, and I have relied on the spirit of the ancestral temple and the blessing of the she and ji.
+In this year, he formulated and said, 'I have now occupied the throne for thirteen years, relying on the spirit of the ancestral temple and the blessing of the altars of soil and grain.
 Within the borders, there is peace, and the people have no illness.
 Recently, there have been successive years of the abundant harvest.
 With my lack of virtue, how can I enjoy this?
-All are the gift of the Supreme God and the various gods.
-I have probably heard that in ancient times, when one enjoyed their virtue, one must repay their merit.
-I wish to have an increase in the various gods' sacrifices.
-The officials discussed increasing the road chariots for the five zhi at Yong, one team each, with harness and cover equipment; for the West zhi and Qi zhi, yu chariots one team each, and yu horses four, with harness and cover equipment; for the He, Qiu, and Han waters, add jade, two each; And for the various sacrifices, each should increase and broaden the altar grounds, and jades, silks, zu, and dou should be added according to gradations.
+All are gifts from the Supreme God and the gods.
+I have heard that in ancient times, when one enjoyed a deity's virtue, one had to repay its merit.
+I wish to increase the sacrifices to the gods.
+The officials discussed increasing the road chariots for the five zhi at Yong, one team each, with harness and cover equipment; For the West zhi and Qi zhi, there was one team each of yu chariots and four yu horses, with harness and cover equipment; For the He, Qiu, and Han waters, add two pieces of jade each; For the several sacrifices, the altar grounds should each be enlarged, and jades, silks, sacrificial stands, and vessels should be added according to rank.
 And the secret shamans return the blessing to me, and the common people do not participate in it.
 From now on, the shamans should offer respect and should not have anything to pray for.'

 44